Buckingham Park, Buckinghamshire

-Buckingham Park is a suburban residential neighbourhood contiguous with the north-west edge of Aylesbury, Buckinghamshire, England.
-It is currently the location of major housing developments on two sites known originally as Weedon Hill and Berryfields.
-Buckingham Park is also the name of the civil parish, part of Aylesbury Vale District Authority.
-The neighbourhood is close to the River Thame.
+Buckingham Park is a suburban residential neighbourhood on the north-west edge of Aylesbury, Buckinghamshire, England.
+It is the location of major housing developments on two sites known originally as Weedon Hill and Berryfields.
+Buckingham Park is also a civil parish, within the Buckinghamshire Unitary Authority area.
+The neighbourhood is immediately north of the River Thame.

 History

-The development is on the area of land to the north of Aylesbury where the Battle of Aylesbury is reputed to have taken place in 1642.
-Because of this special attention was paid to the area in the pre-construction archaeological excavation carried out in 2008, however only 24 musket shot were found.
+The development is to the north of Aylesbury, where the Battle of Aylesbury is reputed to have taken place in 1642.
+Because of this, special attention was paid to the area in the pre-construction archaeological excavation carried out in 2008, however only 24 musket shot were found.
 However, as the 247 bodies of the dead soldiers who had lain in that field were reburied in Hardwick in 1818, it is likely that any artefacts would have been reburied with them.
-In plans for the new estate roads have been named after important figures from the battle, including Prince Rupert Drive and Colonel Grantham Avenue.
+Roads in the new estate have been named after figures from the battle, including Prince Rupert Drive and Colonel Grantham Avenue.